nwutils/electron-to-nwjs/README.md

 If your project follows the requirements mentioned in the Requirements section, you should be fine.

+## My application needs to build some files before starting
+We have support to the `nwjs:dist` script in that case.

+## My application needs to perform some actions after building
+We have support to the `nwjs:postdist` script in that case.

 ## References
 - https://nwjs.readthedocs.io/en/latest/For%20Users/Getting%20Started/
 - https://github.com/nwjs-community/nw-builder